-You can camp on an island right along the water’s edge at this 1,300-acre park at the confluence of the Chippewa and Fisher rivers.
-Plentiful paddling opportunities abound in the island’s channels and lagoons, as well as hiking on the 20-mile Old Abe State Trail.
+Camp on an island right along the water’s edge at Brunet Island State Park, a 1,300-acre park at the confluence of the Chippewa and Fisher rivers near Cornell.
+Plentiful paddling opportunities abound in the island’s channels and lagoons, and you and your group can hike on the nearby Old Abe State Trail.

-In addition to a campground with more than 50 sites, this park in Chippewa County offers boat rentals, an accessible fishing pier and picture-perfect picnicking.
+In addition to a campground with more than 50 sites, this park in Chippewa County offers boat rentals, a wheelchair-accessible fishing pier and picture-perfect picnicking.

 Along with its sandy beaches, you’ll find a boat launch, picnic areas, prairie restorations and more than eight miles of trails at this day-use park.
-Hike the mile-long Woodland Trail through for views of several Native American mounds and a 358-foot panther effigy.
+Hike the mile-long Woodland Trail for views of several Native American mounds including a 358-foot panther effigy.

 With its limestone outcrops rimmed by striking white cedars, the old quarry lake encircled by a hiking trail is one of the park’s most scenic spots, and the perfect place for fishing or geocaching.